JustynaJac/portfolio/README.md

 ## About me
 Hi :wave: My name is Justyna Jackiewicz.

-I am a fashion designer with over 7 years of experience, but I have recently felt the need to change my career path and have become interested in software testing.
+I am a junior software tester with a passion for software testing and design.
+I was fashion designer for over 7 years, but I felt the need to change my career path and have become interested in software testing.

 As an ambitious person with strong interpersonal skills and empathy, I can see the bigger picture and function well within a team.
 I also enjoy testing both myself and various solutions, and I am good at trying out new things and finding creative solutions.

 I would describe myself as responsible, supportive, and highly creative.
 As a fashion designer, I was in charge of several apparel designs at a time, which required me to be attentive and well-organized.

-My goal is to develop my testing knowledge and technical skills, and I am currently looking for a position as a junior tester.
+My goal is to develop my testing knowledge and technical skills, and I am currently have started learning automated testing.

 In this portfolio, I would like to share my testing knowledge and exhibit my technical skills, which I have gained through completing testing courses and self-learning.

 📫 E-mail **justyna.jackiewicz@live.com**

 ## Courses